Computers and Management Information Systems (CMIS) 351

 (Business and Administrative Studies)

 Prerequisite: CMIS 245.
 Registration into CMIS 351 assumes that you have access to Microsoft Access, Excel, PowerPoint and Word and that you are proficient in their use.
-Without good working knowledge of these tools (especially ACCESS), you will be unable to complete the course assignments.
-If you are unsure about whether your Access skills are sufficient for these assignments, take the Access self-assessment here.
+Without good working knowledge of these tools (especially ACCESS), it will be challenging to complete the course assignments.

 Faculty: Faculty of Business